fstamour/breeze/README.md

 - Replace slime, sly, slimv, slima, etc
 - Replace existing test framework
   - One test "framework" is included in breeze, but only for convenience/experimentation purposes.
 - Force the user to use a set of conventions
   - If there are conventions used by breeze, for convenience, they should be customizable.
   - e.g. Currently, some refactoring utilies only work when the user use `cl:defpackage` (as opposed to `uiop:defpackage`) and there's one `defpackage` per file, but it doesn't have to be that way.

 ## Getting started

-This project is not in quicklisp, and I don't plan to add it to quicklisp until it stabilize (which might take years).
-But I make sure that I only use dependencies from quicklisp so that if somebody wants to try it out they'll just need to clone this repository in quicklisp's local-projects folder.
+1. Clone this repository in quicklisp's local-projects folder.

+2. Load the `breeze` system.
 From the repl:

     (ql:quickload "breeze")

-Load `<breeze>/src/breeze.el` in emacs.
+3. Load `<breeze>/src/breeze.el` in emacs.

-And enable `breeze-mode` minor mode in `lisp-mode` autmatically using a hook:
+And enable `breeze-mode` minor mode in `lisp-mode` automatically using a hook:

     (add-hook 'lisp-mode-hook #'breeze-mode)